fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 That's still not the real issue however.
 This just means one of your tests before called `Intents.init()`, but didn't call `Intents.release()`.

 So that's because something went wrong in our first test.
-I am describing these checks so you are more prepared in the future if you have similar issues to refer to.
+I am describing these steps so you are more prepared in the future if you have similar issues.

-**So now for the real cause**, checking the first test, we see a different error:
+**So now for the real cause**, checking the first test and scrolling up it's logs, we see a different error:
 ```kotlin
 03-21 16:23:58.248 11370 11414 E TestRunner: java.lang.IllegalStateException: KoinApplication has not been started
 03-21 16:23:58.248 11370 11414 E TestRunner: 	at org.koin.core.context.GlobalContext.get(GlobalContext.kt:36)